microsoft/nni/docs/en_US/reference/experiment_config.rst

 experimentName
 --------------

 Mnemonic name of the experiment.
-This will be shown in web UI and nnictl.
+This will be shown in WebUI and nnictl.

 type: ``Optional[str]``